Skip to main content

 Reactions forming the Major Macromolecules

-The major macromolecules are built by putting together repeating monomer subunits through the process of dehydration synthesis.
-Interestingly, the organic functional units used in the dehydration synthesis processes for each of the major types of macromolecules have similarities with one another.
-Thus, it is useful to look at the reactions together (Figure 1.29)
+The major macromolecules are built by combining repeating monomer subunits through dehydration synthesis.
+Interestingly, the organic functional units used in the dehydration synthesis processes for each major macromolecule type have similarities.
+Thus, it is helpful to look at the reactions together (Figure 1.29)

 http://www.wou.edu/chemistry/files/2018/12/dehydration-synthesis.png

 Figure 1.29 Dehydration Synthesis Reactions Involved in Macromolecule Formation.
 The major organic reactions required for the biosynthesis of lipids, nucleic acids (DNA/RNA), proteins, and carbohydrates are shown.
-Note that in all of the reactions, there is a functional group that contains two electron withdrawing groups (the carboxylic acid, phosphoric acid and the hemiacetal each have two oxygen atoms attached to a central carbon or phosphorus atom).
-This forms a reactive partially positive center atom (carbon in the case of the carboxylic acid and hemiacetal, or phosphorus in the case of the phosphoric acid) that can be attacked by the electronegative oxygen or nitrogen from an alcohol or amine functional group.
-Within biological systems, many functional groups, such as carboxylic acids, require activation before they can be utilized in synthesis reactions and will be detailed in later chapters.
+Note that in all of these reactions, there is a functional group that contains two electron-withdrawing groups (the carboxylic acid, phosphoric acid, and the hemiacetal, each having two oxygen atoms attached to a central carbon or phosphorus atom).
+This forms a reactive, partially positive center atom (carbon in the case of the carboxylic acid and hemiacetal, or phosphorus in the case of the phosphoric acid) that the electronegative oxygen or nitrogen can attack from an alcohol or amine functional group.
+Within biological systems, many functional groups, such as carboxylic acids, require activation before they can be utilized in synthesis reactions, which will be detailed in later chapters.

-Primary metabolites that are involved with energy production include numerous enzymes that break down food molecules, such as carbohydrates and lipids, and capture the energy released during the hydrolysis of adenosine triphosphate (ATP).
+Primary metabolites involved with energy production include numerous enzymes that break down food molecules, such as carbohydrates and lipids, and capture the energy released during the hydrolysis of adenosine triphosphate (ATP).
 Enzymes are biological catalysts that speed up the rate of chemical reactions.
-Typically they are proteins, which are composed of amino acid building blocks.
-The basic structure of cells and of organisms are also composed of primary metabolites.
-These include cell membranes (e.g. phospholipids), cell walls (e.g. peptidoglycan, chitin), and cytoskeletons (proteins).
-DNA and RNA which store and transmit genetic information are composed of nucleic acid primary metabolites.
-Primary metabolites also include molecules involved in cellular signaling, communication, and transport.
+Typically, they are proteins, which are composed of amino acid building blocks.
+Cells are also composed of primary metabolites.
+These include cell membranes (e.g., phospholipids), cell walls (e.g., peptidoglycan, chitin), and cytoskeletons (proteins).
+DNA and RNA, which store and transmit genetic information, comprise nucleic acid primary metabolites.
+Primary metabolites also also involved in cellular signaling, communication, and transport molecules.
 The structure and function of primary metabolites are key components of this text.
 These reactions will be detailed in the following chapters.

 This page titled 1.2: Chemical Foundations is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Henry Jakubowski and Patricia Flatt.